clamytoe/clamytoe.github.io/content/articles/cleaning-up-anaconda-environment_yml-files.md

 The generated file can be used to recreate your virtual environment exactly if you ever had the need.
 One draw back is that, in it's current form, it only works for your specific hardware setup!

-## How to prepare an environment.yml file for mass use
+## <a name="how-to-prepare-an-environment.yml-file-for-mass-use"></a>How to prepare an environment.yml file for mass use

 To make it so that others can use it, whether they are on a Windows or a Mac, you will have to prepare the file.
 In it's current state it looks something like this: